freenas/freenas-docs/userguide/storage.rst

 block is used anywhere else.
 If it is not used, it can be freed.

 The most recent snapshot also has a **Rollback Snapshot** icon.
-Clicking the icon asks for confirmation before rolling back to this snapshot state.
+Clicking the icon asks for confirmation before rolling back to the chosen snapshot state.
 Confirming by clicking :guilabel:`Yes` causes any files that have changed since the snapshot was taken to be reverted back to their state at the time of the snapshot.